John Tuzo Wilson: Career

 In 1936, Wilson joined the Geological Survey of Canada as a government geologist.
 This was interrupted by the Second World War during which he served with the Royal Canadian Engineers, serving in Europe and reaching the rank of Colonel.
 He was involved in Operation Musk Ox.
+For his wartime service, he was appointed an OBE.

 In 1946 he was appointed the first Professor of Geophysics at the University of Toronto.

-He made significant contributions to the theory of Plate tectonics, adding a concept of hot spots.
+He made significant contributions to the theory of plate tectonics, adding a concept of hot spots, hot region beneath the crust.
 Plate tectonics is the scientific theory that the rigid outer layers of the Earth (crust and part of the upper mantle), the lithosphere, is broken up into around 13 pieces or "plates" that move independently over the weaker asthenosphere.

-Wilson maintained that the Hawaiian Islands were created as a tectonic plate (extending across much of the Pacific Ocean) shifted to the northwest over a fixed hotspot, spawning a long series of volcanoes.
+Wilson maintained that the Hawaiian Islands were created as a tectonic plate (extending across much of the Pacific Ocean) shifted to the northwest over a fixed hot spot, spawning a long series of volcanoes.
 He also conceived of the transform fault, a major plate boundary where two plates move past each other horizontally (e.g., the San Andreas Fault).

 The Wilson cycle of seabed expansion and contraction (associated with the Supercontinent cycle) bears his name, in recognition of his iconic observation that the present-day Atlantic Ocean appears along a former suture zone and his development in a classic 1968 paper of what was later named the "Wilson cycle" in 1975 by Kevin C. A. Burke, a colleague and friend of Wilson.

 His name was given to two young Canadian submarine volcanoes called the Tuzo Wilson Seamounts.

 Wilson was president (1957–1960) of the International Union of Geodesy and Geophysics (IUGG).

-In 1967 he became principal of Erindale College, now known as University of Toronto Mississauga.
-In 1974 he left to become the Director General of the Ontario Science Centre.
+In 1968 he became the second campus principal of the University of Toronto's Erindale College, now known as the University of Toronto Mississauga.
+Wilson is perhaps the most notable of UTM's principals, as his time in office influenced the early development of the campus, which was formally established in 1967.
+In 1974 he left to become the Director General of the Ontario Science Centre and passed the role of principal to E. A. (Peter) Robinson.
 In 1983 he became Chancellor of York University, Toronto.

 He was the host of the television series The Planet of Man.